yana-khoruzha/recipes/README.md

 # Recipes

-This is homework for the course She Codes.
+This is a homework for the course She Codes.